Giovanni Battista Bernero: Early life and education

 He was born in Cavallerleone in Piedmont.
 A royal subsidy provided by Charles Emmanuel III of Savoy enabled him to apprentice with the royal academy of sculpture in Turin under Claudio Francesco Beaumont.
 In 1765 he traveled to Rome where he trained under the Piedmontese brothers Ignazio and Filippo Collino.
-He completed a statue of the Ecstasy of Mary Magdalen in 1770 for the Casale Monferrato Cathedral).
-He is known for his sculptures of mythological figures associated with hunting for the royal hunting lodge at Stupinigi as well as a stucco relief for Carignano Cathedral, depicting St. Remigius and St. John the Baptist.
+In 1770, he completed a statue of the Ecstasy of Mary Magdalen for the Casale Monferrato Cathedral.